hamidthri/3D_Bbox_detection/README.md

 - **Reduced Dimensionality**: Predicting 10 parameters (center, size, quaternion) instead of 24 coordinates (8 corners × 3) simplifies the regression task.
 - **Regression-Friendly**: Parametric representation is more intuitive for L1 loss and avoids the need for post-processing to extract box properties.
 - **Numerical Stability**: The PCA-based approach handles varying box orientations and sizes robustly, with safeguards for edge cases (e.g., degenerate boxes).

-**Implementation Details**:
-- The conversion is performed in `convert_corners_to_params_tensor`, which processes batches of corner data and handles invalid cases by returning default values (e.g., zero center, small size, identity quaternion).
-- During training, bounding box parameters are padded or truncated to a maximum of 21 objects per sample to ensure consistent tensor shapes.

 ### Mask Preprocessing
 Instance segmentation masks are provided as `(N, H, W)` arrays.
 Each mask is resized to the target image size (480×608) using nearest-neighbor interpolation to preserve binary-like values.
 Masks are padded or truncated to match the maximum number of objects (21) and converted to float32 tensors.